robashton/blog/input/pages/Purescript on the BEAM - Basic interop with Erlang/content.markdown

     foreign import callMeAnAmbulance :: String -> Tuple2 Atom String

 ```

-But this is going to be brittle, as changes to the record's structure aren't going to show up at compilation.

 We could equally pass in a constructor function to the Erlang that given all the arguments creates a record that's usable in Purescript but we could equally just accept that it's an opaque object that's only usable from the Erlang that owns it (this is 90% of most Erlang anyway).
 Functions can then be provided via the FFI to operate over that opaque structure.